Foods To Eat For Thinning Hair And Nutrition For Hair Loss

 Fish And Seafood

 Dry, brittle hair is more prone to breakage and damage.
 The healthy fats in our diet help maintain the natural luster and elasticity of our hair.
 Salmon is one such natural source of healthy omega-3 fatty acids that lubricate the oil gland around our hair follicles, adding luster to the strands (22).
-Sardines, cod, herring, lake trout, and mackerel are a few other fishes that are rich in these healthy fats.
+Sardines, cod, herring, lake trout, and mackerel are a few other fishes that you may add to your list of foods for hair growth, as they are rich in these healthy fats.
 The American Heart Association recommends having these fishes at least two times a week to meet the healthy fat requirements of the body.
 Flaxseeds, canola oil, walnuts, tofu, and soybeans are other options in case you don’t prefer fish.

 Zinc deficiency has been known to trigger hair loss.
 Oysters, crabs, and lobsters are rich sources of zinc that when taken adequately help prevent further hair thinning (23).